Skip to content

 You can search via your classification type and license number or through a company name, first name, last name, or address.

 If your plumber license has expired, you have a few options.
-If it expired in 2017 or 2018, your license will be retired.
-That means you can’t renew it online or via mail—you’ll need to reapply and take the exam to reinstate your license.
-Here’s a link to the application.
+Any license expired in 2020 or earlier can’t be renewed online or via mail—you’ll need to reapply and take the exam to reinstate your license.

 Does a plumbing license in North Carolina increase your earning potential?